liferay-search/liferay-docs/en/user/articles/100-web-experience-management/04-managing-content/01-intro.markdown

 [TOC levels=1-4]

-There are two primary ways to manage and display content in @product@
+There are two primary ways to manage and display content in @sharepoint@

 - Web Content
 - Content Sets